yqni13/portfolio/src/docs/update_protocol.md

 <br>

+### 2024/6/24 - $\textsf{update\ 2.3.2\ >>\ {\color{pink}2.4.3}}$

+- $\textsf{\color{green}Change:}$ Upgraded from Angular v17 to Angular v18.
+- $\textsf{\color{red}Bugfix:}$ Colored text in warning issues have no inherited hover effects.
+[Before: Text that has used 'span' tags had inherited hover effects from navbar items and misleading styling.]
+- $\textsf{\color{red}Bugfix:}$ Only the message part from an issue warning has now a background-color and rest of it has blurred effect to see scheme of webpage.
+[Before: The warning message would cover the complete display and mislead the user to thinking that the webpage would not be working at all.]
+- $\textsf{\color{red}Bugfix:}$ Clicking on the logo navigates to the 'home' component and closes the unfolded navbar in the mobile version.
+[Before: The logo was missing logic to close the unfolded navbar in the mobile version, so it navigated to the 'home' component but didn't close.]

 ### 2024/6/23 - $\textsf{update\ 2.2.2\ >>\ {\color{pink}2.3.2}}$

 - $\textsf{\color{green}Change:}$ New issue alert added.
 Warnings will be shown automatically when webpage is firstly navigated to since a new warning was issued and reading will be saved in local storage.
 To see if any issue is still ongoing or to re-read the warning, a new menu item '-current issues-' was added to bottom of navigation menu.